Paul L. Schechter

 Biographical Sketch

-Paul Schechter received his undergraduate degree from Cornell in 1968 and his Ph.D. from Caltech in 1975.
-Before coming to MIT in 1988, he held postdoctoral positions at the Institute for Advanced Study and the University of Arizona, a faculty position at Harvard, and staff positions at Kitt Peak National Observatory and the Carnegie Observatories.
+Paul Schechter received his PhD in physics from the California Institute of Technology in 1975.
+He has held postdoctoral positions at the Institute for Advanced Study and the University of Arizona, faculty positions at Harvard and the Massachusetts Institute of Technology, and scientific staff positions at Kitt Peak National Observatory and the Carnegie Observatories.
+In addition to his work on gravitational lensing, he has worked on active optics

 Awards & Honors